-National police said they were investigating the deaths of Garcia, the 27-year-old mayor of San Vicente, and her communications director, Jairo Loor, after their bodies were found in Manabi province.
+National police said they are investigating the deaths of Garcia, the 27-year-old mayor of San Vicente, and her communications director, Jairo Loor, after their bodies were discovered in Manabi province.
 Police said in a statement that both died from gunshot wounds.

-Ecuador is facing a problem of drug gang violence.
+Ecuador is facing a serious problem of drug gang violence.
 Photo: GI

-Later Sunday, police said the shots came from inside the rental car and they were tracking the vehicle's GPS system.
-Ms. Garcia belongs to the Civic Revolutionary Movement party of former President Rafael Correa.
+Later on Sunday, police said the gunshots came from inside the rented car and they were tracking the vehicle's GPS system.
+Ms. Garcia is a member of former President Rafael Correa's Civic Revolutionary Movement party.

-Rafael Correa and Luisa Gonzalez, the party’s presidential candidate in the recent election, called Garcia’s killing an assassination.
-“I just found out that they assassinated our colleague, San Vicente Mayor Brigitte Garcia,” Gonzalez wrote in a post on X.
+Rafael Correa and Luisa Gonzalez, the party's presidential candidates in the recent election, called Garcia's killing an assassination.
+Gonzalez wrote in an X-rated post: "I just found out they assassinated our colleague, San Vicente Mayor Brigitte Garcia."

-Garcia is the latest political figure in the country to be killed following the assassination of presidential candidate Fernando Villavicencio in August last year.
-Villavicencio, a vocal critic of corruption and organised crime, was killed as he left a campaign event two weeks before the election.
+Garcia is the latest political figure in the country to be killed following the assassination of presidential candidate Fernando Villavicencio last August.
+Villavicencio, a vocal critic of corruption and organized crime, was killed as he left a campaign event two weeks before the election.

-New President Daniel Noboa declared a state of emergency in January amid rising violence, during which armed men seized a television station during a live broadcast.
-Mr Noboa also designated 22 criminal groups as terrorist organisations.
+Newly elected President Daniel Noboa declared a state of emergency in January amid escalating violence, including an incident where armed men seized a television station during a live broadcast.
+Noboa also designated 22 criminal groups as terrorist organizations.

-Ecuador’s state of emergency was extended earlier this month.
-In a statement, Noboa’s administration condemned the killing and said it was working with police and prosecutors to investigate the incident.
+The state of emergency was extended in Ecuador earlier this month.
+In a statement, Noboa's administration condemned the murder and said they were working with police and the prosecutor's office to investigate the incident.

 Hoang Anh (according to Reuters)